 The other two I already knew.
 Twil’s mother had visited the house before, on the ill-fated afternoon before our trip to Alexander’s castle.
 Her ‘bodyguard’, Twil’s cousin, was attending as well, a six-foot slab of muscle and fat by the name of Benjamin, with a doughy face and a slightly more impressive scratch of beard than last time.
 He stopped by the corner of the table and folded his arms, playing the tough guy.
 Raine winked at him with a smirk.
 He glowered back, performatively grumpy.

 He wasn’t their real protection.

-Neither was Twil, an angelically pretty teenage girl who could probably bend steel with her bare hands and sprint at fifteen miles an hour.
+Neither was Twil, an angelically pretty teenage girl who could probably bend steel with her bare hands and sprint at thirty miles an hour.

 Their real bodyguard was the disgusting mass of near-invisible spheres which bobbed in the air about twenty feet up.
 Soap bubbles, ranging in size from pinhead to human head, translucent except for a sheen of pneuma-somatic ichor.
 The bubbles slid over each other, rearranged in a constant effort of locomotion, adjusting itself through the air as if on self-laid tracks.

 “I see the servitor,” I said out loud.
 “Praem?”

 “Yes,” she agreed, watching it too.